 What are the key statistics about pancreatic cancer?

-Rates of pancreatic cancer have been increasing slightly over the past decade or so.
+Rates of pancreatic cancer have been fairly stable over the past several years.

 Pancreatic cancer accounts for about 3% of all cancers in the US, and accounts for about 7% of cancer deaths.